Jacob Zuma: South Africa jails ex-president for 15 months | DW | 29.06.2021

 The judge ordered the former South African president to hand himself over within five days.

-Zuma, 79, stands accused of enabling the looting of state coffers during his nearly nine-year stay in office.
+Zuma, 79, stands accused of enabling the looting of state coffers during his nearly nine-year tenure in office.

 In 2018, Zuma was forced to step down after being forced out by his own party, the ruling African National Congress (ANC), following a series of corruption scandals.